torsday/notebook/GLOSSARY.md

 A universally unique identifier (UUID) is an identifier standard used in software construction.
 A UUID is simply a 128-bit value.

+## WebSockets

+An advanced technology that makes it possible to open an interactive communication session between the user's browser and a server.
+With this API, you can send messages to a server and receive event-driven responses without having to poll the server for a reply.

 # X.500

 A complex enterprise directory system.